DJuanCM/DJuanCM/README.md

 ### Hi there 👋
-I´m Juan Eleazar De La Cruz Maldonado
+ Juan Eleazar De La Cruz Maldonado
 <!--
 **DJuanCM/DJuanCM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.